elleFlorio/my-blog-v2/content/posts/20191027-software-engineering-bookshelf/index.md

 title: What's on my software engineering bookshelf
 date: "2019-10-27T17:29:00.000Z"
 description: "Nowadays there is a lot of source of information.
 Sometimes a book is the best choice for learning something new.
 We can keep it on the desk and go through it when needed.
 If you are wondering \"What should I read next?\", in this post you will find some suggestions! 😉"
+summary: "Nowadays there is a lot of source of information.
+Sometimes a book is the best choice for learning something new.
+We can keep it on the desk and go through it when needed.
+If you are wondering \"What should I read next?\", in this post you will find some suggestions! 😉"
 aliases: /20191027-software-engineering-bookshelf/
 ---